By admin

 The Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22–23 NLT).

-- Oh, yes, love is a favorite faith-fruit of mine, too.
+1. Oh, yes, love is a favorite faith-fruit of mine, too.

 Here’s my problem, though.
 This past week, I had an opportunity to show love.
 But I didn’t.
 I was cross and stubborn instead.
 I wasn’t always joyful or peaceful.
 I was unkind.
 And I lost my temper, so I didn’t show self-control.

-Let’s pray: Dear Father, thank you for washing away all our sins because of Jesus.
+Let’s pray: Dear Father, thank you for making us more like Jesus.
 Thank you for sending the Holy Spirit to make us alive in faith so our lives are full of faith-fruit: love, joy, peace, patience, and the rest.
 Help us grow more and more faith-fruit every day!
 We pray in Jesus’ name.
 Amen.